HHS/simpler-grants-gov/analytics/README.md

-# Grants Equity Analytics
+# Simpler Grants Analytics

-This sub-directory enables users to run analytics on data generated within the Grants Equity project.
+This sub-directory enables users to run analytics on data generated within the Simpler Grants project.

 ## Getting Started